What is a Nerve Root Block?

 - Contact your prescribing doctor before you stop taking any medication.

-– If you feel you need mild sedation, please discuss this with your physician.
-If you opt for any kind of sedation, you will need a driver for your appointment.
+- If you feel you need mild sedation, please discuss this with your physician.
+In case you opt for any kind of sedation, you will need a driver for your appointment.

 - Please inform your doctor if you are allergic to iodine, contrast material, or X-ray dye so that you can be pre-medicated.